Ginger juice is a great thing to add to your diet. It adds a lot of flavors, but it is also very healthy.

 - Add the sliced or diced ginger pieces into the blender.
 Securely place the lid back on.

 - Blend for approximately 1 minute.

 - This step is optional- add about two tablespoons of your favorite sweetener and stir.
-This reduces some of the harshness or potency of the flavor that ginger gives off.
-You can put the juice to refrigerate while you wash up.
+This reduces some of the harshness or potency of ginger’s flavor.
+Then, you can put the juice to refrigerate while you wash up.

-- Pour the liquid in a glass and bon appétit!
+- Pour the liquid into a glass, and bon appétit!

 - Get a clean container or bowl (that is wide enough) and a clean grater.